mrudelle/node-control/README.md

 * Install nodejs
 * Run ´npm install´ to install dependencies
-* Run ´npm ./bin/www´ to start the server
+* Run ´node ./bin/www´ to start the server
 * Go to ´localhost:3000/´ or whatever port you specified

 # Depenencies